Voronezh radar: Installations

 The first radar, a Voronezh-M, was built in Lekhtusi near St Petersburg.
 It entered testing in 2005 and was declared "combat ready" in 2012.
 It is adjacent to the A.F.
 Mozhaysky Military-Space Academy, which is an officer training centre for the Aerospace Defence Forces.
 It is described as filling the early warning gap caused by the closure of the radar station at Skrunda in Latvia in 1998, although the Volga radar in Hantsavichy, Belarus, has also been described as doing this, and as a UHF radar Volga has a different resolution from the VHF Voronezh-M.

 The second radar is at Armavir in southern Russia on the site of Baronovsky Airfield.
 It is a Voronezh-DM, a UHF radar and was announced as replacing the coverage lost when the Dnestr radars in Sevastopol and Mukachevo, Ukraine, were closed in 2009.
-There are actually two radars at this site, the first one covers the south west and could replace the Ukrainian radars.
+There are actually two radars at this site; the first one covers the south west and could replace the Ukrainian radars.
 The second radar is facing south east and could replace the Daryal radar in Gabala that closed at the end of 2012.
 The radar station at Armavir was damaged by a Ukrainian drone strike in 2024 during the Russo-Ukrainian War.

 The third radar is to the south of Pionersky in Kaliningrad, on the site of Dunayevka airfield.
 It is another UHF Voronezh-DM and is surrounded by countries that are now in NATO.
 There is only one radar here and it is fully operational in 2014.

 A radar was built at Mishelevka in Irkutsk on the site of the former, and never operational, Daryal radar which was demolished in 2011.
 The radar is a Voronezh-VP and is sited close to the former Daryal transmitter building.
 This radar covers the south and can replace one of the two Dnepr radars at that site.
-Another Voronezh-VP array was planned which gives 240 degrees coverage and this is ready by 2014.
+Another Voronezh-VP array was planned which gives 240-degree coverage and this is ready by 2014.

 It is planned to build a Voronezh-VP radar at Pechora in 2015 to replace the Daryal there.
-Similarly a Voronezh-VP is planned for Olenegorsk in 2017 to replace the Dnepr/Daugava.
-As part of the public negotiations over the future of Gabala Radar Station it had been suggested that the Daryal there could be replaced by a Voronezh-VP in 2017, although the station closed at the end of 2012 instead.
+Similarly, a Voronezh-VP is planned for Olenegorsk in 2017 to replace the Dnepr/Daugava.
+As part of the public negotiations over the future of Gabala Radar Station, it had been suggested that the Daryal there could be replaced by a Voronezh-VP in 2017, although the station closed at the end of 2012 instead.

-Work started on the station at Barnaul in 2013, other locations announced are Omsk, Yeniseysk and Orenburg.
+Work started on the station at Barnaul in 2013; other locations announced are Omsk, Yeniseysk and Orenburg.

 On 20 December 2017, three new Voronezh radar stations entered service in Russia, thus increasing the total number of operational radars to 8 (Armavir Radar Station operates 2 radars).
 The radars are located in Krasnoyarsk Krai, Altai Krai and Orenburg Oblast.

 According to Russia's Ministry of Defence, in 2022 construction of new radar stations near Vorkuta and Murmansk (Olenegorsk) will be completed.